Jump to content

 First round

-USL1Georgia (U.S. state) South Georgia Tormenta FC
+USL1Georgia (U.S. state) South Georgia Tormenta FCUPSLFlorida FC America CFL Spurs0

 UPSLFlorida FC America CFL Spursw/o